- Must visit

 Museum of Broken Relationships

-A globally known contemporary museum presenting personal objects and stories from failed relationships.
-Creative, emotional, and one of Zagreb’s signature cultural stops.
+A globally known concept museum presenting personal objects and stories from ended relationships.
+It is one of Zagreb’s signature cultural stops and especially popular with first-time visitors.

 The earliest flight runs at 16:50, the last at 20:45.
 The fastest flight covers the 7245 miles (11661 km) distance in 16h 5m.
 August is the cheapest month to fly.